 DEL refers to an FG-AI4H deliverable.

-Deliverable classification
+Deliverables classification

 According to utilization scenario, the planned deliverables can be divided into two groups:

-Generalized specifications (DEL 1-9): focus on generalized specifications including ethics, regulatory, requirement, data, training, evaluation, application, etc. Each part is interconnected to form a whole standardized framework for AI-based methods for health.
+Generalized specifications (DEL 1-9): focus on generalized specifications including ethics, regulatory, requirement, data, training, evaluation, application, etc. Each part is interconnected to form a life cycle process of AI-based methods for health.

-Topic groups (DEL 10.1-10.20): focus on use cases in specific health domains with corresponding AI/ML tasks.
-Each case is an example of a whole process recommended by generalized specifications (DEL 1-9), and profiled in specific application scenarios.
+Topic groups (DEL 10.1-10.24): focus on use cases in specific health domains with corresponding AI/ML tasks.
+Each case can be regarded as an example of a whole process recommended by generalized specifications (DEL 1-9), and profiled in a specific application scenario.

 Deliverable structure

-To better understand the deliverables’ relationship, Figure 1 gives an overall structure of all deliverables.
-The arrows in the figure indicate sequential connections from the perspective of software development and implementation, including demand finding, solution (data preparation, model development and evaluation aspects), and finally scale-up and adoption.
-Topic groups (TGs) take charge of specific health domains with corresponding AI/ML tasks in the recommended process of the above generalized specifications.
-They are providing the connection of the Working Groups (WGs) with actual health topics and the specific problems involved with a number of AI for health tasks and data modalities. .
+To better understand the relationship of various deliverables within FG-AI4H, the below Figure 1 gives an overall structure of all deliverables from DEL 1-9 and DEL 10.1-10.24.
+The arrows indicate sequential connections from the perspective of software implementation, it includes demand finding, solution (data preparation, model development and evaluation aspects), and finally scale-up and adoption.
+Topic groups (TGs) shown at the bottom take charge of specific health domains with corresponding AI/ML tasks in the recommended process of the generalized specifications.
+They provides the technical verification on specific health scenarios involved with a number of AI for health tasks and data modalities.

-This figure will be continuously updated according to the scope change of corresponding deliverables and newly established WGs, TGs, AHGs, suggestions and comments from editors, contributors and experts are all welcome.

 Figure 1 – FG-A4H Deliverables structure

-Deliverables index
+Deliverables status

-An index of all planned deliverables is given as below.
-More details can be found via the link of each document, and contacts information are attached here to encourage collaboration between different deliverables.
+A list of FG-AI4H deliverables and corresponding working status are continuously updated based on the output list from focus group meetings, management and feedback from editors.
+All planned deliverables are listed as below (based on Meeting L), with a link of each document for more details.

+Table 1 – Updated list of deliverables (2021-05-21)